-Relying Parties must validate the suitability of the Certificate to the purpose intended and ensure the Certificate is valid as well as each Certificate in the chain is valid.
-Relying Parties will need to consult the CRL or OCSP as referenced in each Certificate in the chain.
-Relying Parties must validate that the certificate chain itself is valid and in accordance with IETF PKIX standards.
+Prior to relying upon a Certificate, Relying Parties must validate the suitability of the Certificate to the purpose intended and ensure the Certificate is valid.
+Relying Parties will need to consult the CRL information for each Certificate in the chain as well as validating that the Certificate chain itself is complete and follows IETF PKIX standards.